goliatone/wee-things-workshop/tutorials/1-hello-world/README.md

 ```
 $ esp file write hello_world.lua
 ```
+(this command won't work if you don't create the file first)

 You can peek the contents of the file system with the following command: